RS-PYTHON/RS-PYTHON.github.io/_portfolio/feature-staging.md

 - Copernicus Production Services : to retrieve Level-1 and Level-2 recent products

-The RS-Server control user access to all of these sensitive interfaces.
+The rs-server control user access to all of these sensitive interfaces.
 Access control is performed via an API-KEY.
-In addition, RS-Server will provide a STAC interface to access CADIP and AUXIP data.
+In addition, rs-server will provide a STAC interface to access CADIP and AUXIP data.

 <span style="color: black; background-color: #1A89DF;">**version 0.1**</span>